 - Payment Method – groups all payments together based on the type of payment (e.g. cash, check, credit card).
 This is a great way to reconcile a credit card statement, for example.
 Totals per payment type are displayed as well.

-- *Payment Method/Customer – all payment types are grouped together, followed by a sub-grouping of customers.
-The customer subtotal are displayed as well as the total of each payment method.
+- Payment Method/Customer – all payment types are grouped together, followed by a sub-grouping of customers.
+The customer subtotal is displayed as well as the total of each payment method.

 - Payment From Date and Payment To Date – use these dates fields to select a date range of payments.
 This option helps when trying to reconcile a Point of Sale register for a specific day.